claudiaanjos/javascript-challenges/README.md

 # JavaScript Challenges

-Repositories of challenges to train JavaScript.
+Repositorie of challenges to train JavaScript.

 The challenges are from [Codewars](https://www.codewars.com/) and [HackerRank](https://www.hackerrank.com/).